 - For instance boundedness with tighter and tighter bounds or monotonicity over larger and larger domains. - Should yield more impacts of the constraints? - Previous proof techniques do not apply.

-Subsequent and ongoing work on computation.
+Subsequent work on computation.

-- Additive model and corresponding MaxMod : [López-Lopera et al., 2022]. - Block additive models and corresponding MaxMod : in preparation.
+- Additive model and corresponding MaxMod : [López-Lopera et al., 2022]. - Block additive model and corresponding MaxMod : [Deronzier et al., 2024]. - PhD thesis of Mathis Deronzier.